Our New Human Ecology Will Achieve Seven Goals

 - Healthy, intact ecosystems that dominate the global landscapes and seascapes and require little to no human intervention

-- A vegan, organic, and humane consumer lifestyle oriented to sustainable efficiencies and relationships
+- A vegan, organic, and just consumer lifestyle oriented to sustainable efficiencies and relationships

 - Social and economic justice for all with transparency in public and corporate institutions